 What we can learn from three film genres

-I’m delighted to be part of the StoryBrand family, a network of marketing consultants and specialists who share a method devised by Donald Miller, an author and former screenwriter.
+I’m delighted to be part of the StoryBrand family, a network of marketing consultants and specialists who share a method devised by Donald Miller, an author and former screenwriter, devised a marketing method known as StoryBrand.
 I love his approach, based on a screenwriting formula, that positions the customer as the hero of his or her story and your company as the guide, helping them find what they desperately want.

 With that as background, I decided to dig deeper into the discipline of screenwriting.
 I studied playwriting in grad school, so dramatic structure is no stranger to me.
 Still, I’ve never done a film script, and there are many conventions I’m not familiar with.
 So I picked up a book by veteran writer Blake Snyder, Save the Cat!

 Snyder lists ten types of story plots that cover just about every movie ever made.
 I want to deal with three of them here.

 Monster in the House involves a monster of some sort and, let’s see, a house.
 Or it could be a shark and a beach town.
 Or a homicidal maniac and an amusement park.
 It requires a huge, specific threat (the monster) and a place that people can’t just leave (a house).

 Dude with a Problem focuses on an ordinary person who encounters an exceptional situation and must rise to the occasion.
 The “dude” is not a superhero, but the problem requires every bit of skills and smarts in his or her arsenal.
 Think Bruce Willis in Diehard.

 Golden Fleece depicts someone on a journey to find something greatly desired.
 As Snyder puts it, “A hero goes ‘on the road’ in search of one thing and winds up discovering something else—himself.”

 So can we have some fun with this?
 How can we apply these screen formulas to our marketing messages?
 Obviously it depends on what product or service you’re selling, but let’s consider some questions.